sergimolina/stefmap_ros/README.md

         Name of the file data to load if the 'load_data' parameter is set to True.

     ~save_histograms (bool, default: False)
-        Defines whether or not to save the histograms in to a file to later use.
+        Defines whether or not to save the histograms after every interval in to a file for later use.

     ~histograms_to_save_file (float, default: 5)
         Name of the file data where to save the hiostrograms if the 'save_histograms' parameter is set to True.